Tap the text to show or hide reading controls.

 — So my sacrifice wasn’t in vain after all.

-A soul that pure, no wonder it had thrown away its very life trying to save people while it still lived.
+Well.
+With a soul that pure, no wonder it had thrown its very life away trying to save people while it still lived.

 “Not everyone’s name was recorded, though.
 Unlike yours.”